PCGen/pcgen-newsources/pathfinder/paizo/modules/D4/README.md

 **Necrobinding Serum:** A dark serum that binds lesser undead to the creator.

-**Tallowheart Mass:** The remains of a tallow golem, still imbued with protective restorative properties.
+**Tallowheart Mass:** The remains of a tallow golem, still imbued with protective and restorative properties.

 **Drazmorg's Staff of All-Sight:** The signature staff of a necromancer who would wake the Whispering Tyrant, connecting him to the eyes and ears of his minions